You’ve finally taken the plunge and launched your own creative business. Congratulations! Welcome to a new way of working.

-Mark my words, it will be tough.
-The income will be inconsistent, and you’ll struggle to find new clients and get your name out there.
+It will be tough.
+The income will be inconsistent, and you’ll initially struggle to find new clients and get your name out there.
 That’s why you have to hit the ground running, immediately proving how good you are and why you’re better than the competition.
 You have to establish how you position yourself, decide which clients you want to pursue and set routines in place to get going in the right direction.

-As someone who has gone freelance, grown a small agency and survived nearly nine years of running a business (and I’ve got some battle scars to prove it) – I thought I’d take the time to share some of my own tips and tricks that I’ve learnt along the way.
-And because I’m by no means an expert, I’ll also attempt to share the advice of people I admire – so you get a really good dose of inspiration.
+As someone who has gone freelance, grown a small agency and survived nearly nine years of running a business (with some battle scars to prove it) – I thought I’d take the time to share some of my tips I’ve learnt along the way.
+And because I’m by no means an expert, I’ll also attempt to share the advice of people I admire – so you get a good dose of inspiration.

 1. Note the things you’ll have to do

-To build a thriving independent business, there are many things you will have to do.
+There are many things you have to do to build a thriving business.
 Some will come naturally, while others will take you well and truly out of your comfort zone.
-Speaking of my own experience, I’m quite the shy introvert but most people who meet me would never guess it.
+Speaking of my own experience, I’m quite the shy introvert, but most people who meet me would never guess it.
 I’ve learnt how to be confident (although I do still struggle sometimes) and cope with anything my business throws at me.
-Before you kick off your own company, understand that you’ll have to do the following key things if you want to survive:
+Before you kick off your own company, understand that you’ll have to do the following critical things if you want to survive: